jython/jython/README.txt

 Jython: Python for the Java Platform

-Welcome to Jython 2.7.1 beta 3!
+Welcome to Jython 2.7.1 release candidate 1!

-This is the third beta release of the 2.7.1 version of Jython.
+This is the first release candidate of the 2.7.1 version of Jython.
 Along with language and runtime compatibility with CPython 2.7.1, Jython 2.7 provides substantial support of the Python ecosystem.
 This includes built-in support of pip/setuptools (you can use with bin/pip) and a native launcher for Windows